By using this site, you agree to the Privacy Policy and Terms of Use.

 Instructions

-4. In a medium bowl, whisk together the sifted flour, baking powder, salt, and optional spices until combined.
+4. Whisk flour, baking powder, salt, and spices in a bowl until uniform.

-7. Carefully pour the batter over the pineapple and sugar layer in the cake pan, smoothing the top with an offset spatula.
+7. Pour batter over fruit, smoothing the top with an offset spatula.

-8. Bake for 35-40 minutes, or until a toothpick inserted in the center comes out clean and the edges pull away slightly from the pan.
+8. Bake 35–40 minutes until a toothpick inserted near the center comes out clean and edges pull slightly from the pan.

-9. Allow the cake to cool in the pan for 15 minutes.
-To unmold, run a thin knife gently around the edges, then invert onto a serving plate.
-Lift the pan carefully to reveal the glistening pineapple design.
+9. Cool in the pan for 15 minutes, run a thin knife around the edge, then invert onto a plate.
+Lift the pan carefully to reveal the glossy top.

 Tips for Success